mtsmn/IoT/information_management/im_rules.md

 To create the rules in this example, information about the following resources that are configured as part of Step-by-step guide 1 are required:

-- The device called *TemperatureSensor1*.
+- The *tSensor* device instance.

 This device publishes temperature events that are measured in degrees Celsius.
-The following metadata is associated with *TemperatureSensor1*:
+The following metadata is associated with the *tSensor* device instance:
 ```
 {
  tempThresholdMax: 44